aristoteleo/dynamo-release/docs/introduction/index_time.md

 ![Labeling strategies](https://user-images.githubusercontent.com/7456281/93838322-392fa700-fc57-11ea-9019-e76358160f57.png)

-## Dynamo’s comprehensive model framework for analyzing labeling datasets
+## Dynamo's comprehensive model framework for analyzing labeling datasets

 In order to fully take advantage of the scSLAM-seq data, we recently developed a sophisticated framework, dynamo that provides an inclusive model of expression dynamics with scSLAM-seq and multiomics, vector field reconstruction and potential landscape mapping.
 In dynamo, we abstract every step from RNA transcription, splicing, metabolic labeling, translation and RNA or protein degradation.
 We can model the mean and variance of RNA species via a set of moment equations, we then transform them into a matrix format and solve them efficiently.
 In dynamo, we also implemented the traditional RNA velocity method based on the steady state assumptions to support analyzing regular 10x data.
 Similarly, dynamo supports studying cite-seq data to estimate protein velocity.